kyma-project/kyma/docs/monitoring/02-01-monitoring.md

 Monitoring in Kyma also relies heavily on these custom resources:

-- **Alert rules** define alert conditions for metrics.
+- **PrometheusRules** define alert conditions for metrics.
 They are configured in Prometheus as PrometheusRule custom resource definitions (CRDs).
-Kyma provides a set of out-of-the-box alert rules that are passed from Prometheus to Alertmanager.
+Kyma provides a set of out-of-the-box alerting rules that are passed from Prometheus to Alertmanager.
 The definitions of such rules specify the alert logic, the value at which alerts are triggered, the alerts' severity, and more.
 If you pre-define specific Slack or Victor Ops channels, Alertmanager displays the alerts in the channel each time the alerts are triggered.

-- **Service Monitors** are CRDs that specify the endpoints from which Prometheus should poll the metrics.
-Even if you expose a handful of metrics in your application, Prometheus polls only those from the endpoints specified in Service Monitor CRDs.
+- **ServiceMonitors** are CRDs that specify the endpoints from which Prometheus should poll the metrics.
+Even if you expose a handful of metrics in your application, Prometheus polls only those from the endpoints specified in ServiceMonitor CRDs.

 ## End-to-end monitoring flow